-In 2020, during times of reduced footfall on site, we unfortunately did see an increase in dog walkers not clearing up after their dogs.
-Rangers and NNDC's Environmental Protection Rangers increased their presence at the park to try and deter this type of activity whilst also educating visitors at the same time.
-Social media channels were also used to back up this message and to encourage visitors to take responsibility.
-These actions had the desired effect and dog mess has since significantly reduced back down the very low levels we have previously seen.
+Problems with dog fouling seem to come and go, and in 2023 we did see an increase in dog walkers not clearing up after their dogs.
+Rangers and NNDC's Environmental Protection Rangers increased their presence at the site to try and deter this type of activity whilst also educating visitors at the same time.
+Social media channels were used to back up this message and to encourage visitors to take responsibility.
+These actions seem to have had the desired effect and dog mess has since significantly reduced back down the very low levels we have previously seen.
 We are pleased to report that we continue to receive very few complaints or reports of problems with dogs or owners at this site.